1tonyhan/bell-inequality-simulation/1_Project_Summary.md

 Let me set up a test/example case.
 Suppose that:

-- Along one of the axes on particle A (lets say axis 1, the upwards axis for now - see [figure 1.1](#threeAxis)), we measure spin up.
+- Along one of the axes on particle A (lets say axis 1, the upwards axis for now - see figure 1.1 or the figure 1.3 below), we measure spin up.
 That means along the same axis, we must measure spin down on B.
 - Recall that we have an external observer that recieves either 'spin up' or 'spin down' from A and B. We want the probability that the observer recieves the SAME response